jamesmcm/vopono/README.md

 This is alpha software, currently only Mullvad, TigerVPN and PrivateInternetAccess are supported.

+Mullvad users can use [am.i.mullvad.net](https://am.i.mullvad.net/) to check the security of their browser's connection.
+This was used with the Mullvad configuration to verify that there is no DNS leaking or BitTorrent leaking for both the OpenVPN and Wireguard configurations.

 At the moment, both iptables and nftables are required.

 ## Screenshot